males-can-code/static-rss/README.md

 </pre>

 #### Firefox
-You can create a bookmark in firefox with the following content:
+For an easy way of adding feeds to static-rss, you can create a bookmark in firefox with the following content:

 <pre>
 javascript:{var group=prompt("Enter group","default");window.location.href="<domain>/php/subscribe.php?url="+document.URL+'&group='+group;}
 </pre>

 Repace <domain> with your own domain